C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 Many CTF teams spend hours on discord sharing their findings and communicating, so inviting the BOT to your server is a time saver, no need to search manually or to open python scripts, just run the search from your own server and get results.

 # About GitOSINT Bot 😺
 - GitOSint Bot wasn't always a Bot.
 He used to be a real cat called Purrlock Holmes.
+He was a very prolific spy.
 - Read more about the life of **Purrlock Holmes** [Here](https://github.com/C3n7ral051nt4g3ncy/GitOSINT_Bot/blob/master/Project_Resurrection.png)